Flag of Washington: Criticism and proposed redesigns

 A bill to form a redesign committee to produce a new state flag was proposed by a state legislator in 2025.
 The committee would include a bipartisan set of lawmakers, the Washington Secretary of State, the director of the Washington Arts Commission, historians, cultural leaders, tribal members, and citizens.
 A new design would be recommended by July 1, 2028 and require a referendum to be officially adopted as the state flag.
 The bill is in response to a wave of state flag redesigns that had been adopted or proposed in the 2020s.

-Design
+Design and specifications

 The Washington state flag as depicted in the 1976 bicentennial postage stamp series.

+The flag of Washington consists of a dark green field with the seal of Washington, a portrait of George Washington inside a ring with the words "The Seal of the State of Washington 1889", in the center.
+The flag may also have an optional gold fringe.
+It is the only U.S. state flag to feature a green background, as well as the only one to feature the likeness of an identifiable historic person.

+The Revised Code of Washington defines the state flag shall be of: